pypa/packaging.python.org/source/guides/writing-pyproject-toml.rst

 When a field is dynamic, it is the build backend's responsibility to fill it.
-Consult your build backend's documentation to learn how it does it.
+Consult :ref:`Single sourcing the version discussion` for more details.

 Basic information